Banking Technology/Vendor Rankings/2026 Edition

 |---|---|---|---|---|

-| Senior Python staff aug for fraud or AML ML team | Uvik Software | Python-first senior engineering depth; data/ML stack overlap | Confirm fraud/AML-specific delivery experience during due diligence | EPAM Systems |
+| Senior Python staff augmentation for fraud or AML ML team | Uvik Software | Python-first senior engineering depth; data/ML stack overlap | Confirm fraud/AML-specific delivery experience during due diligence | EPAM Systems |

 | Dedicated Python team for neobank backend | Uvik Software | FastAPI/Django/Python backend specialization; team-based delivery model | Confirm scale-up to multi-team programs | iTechArt |